<<< Prior Page

 On the aural front, storied video game composer Manabu Namiki (whose hand is present in everything from Battle Garegga to Metal Slug to Trauma Center to Odin Sphere) capably completes the mood, spicing up the pipe organ flourishes and tinny strings you'd expect with catchy electronic accents - a handful of brief, spooky background voiceovers are also sprinkled in, including a semi-recognizable one sampled from 1966 exploitation film Mondo Keyhole.
 If you can reach the final boss, however (a friendly fellow named Tyrannosatan, because "regular" Satan just wouldn't cut it), Namiki is content to step aside and allow Bach's iconic Toccata and Fugue in D Minor to say all that needs be said of the encounter.

 If, by now, you've come to grips with Deathsmiles' atypical presentation, you're probably curious as to how it plays.
 First and foremost, the game eschews its genre's longtime tradition of limiting most attacks to a single direction: players are given two separate "shot" buttons, one to fire to the left and the other to the right, a style seldom implemented since Capcom's Side Arms in 1986.
-While this "dual shot key" setup might take one or two practice runs to get used to, most other control aspects should feel pretty natural to anyone who's ever played a shmup before.
+While this "dual shot key" setup might take one or two practice runs to get used to, most other control aspects should feel pretty natural to anyone who's ever played a shoot-em-up before.

 As in many Cave titles tapping either "fire" button shoots "normal" bullets, while holding it down releases a more powerful "focused" array but reduces your movement speed.
 Your character's tsukaima ("familiar") critter companion acts as an ever-present (and invincible) "option" turret, providing supporting fire and the ability to block certain special types of enemy bullets - when using certain characters it orbits you during normal movement but freezes in place when you "focus", while with others these functions are reversed.
 Finally, holding down both "shot" keys at once enables a "lock shot" which automatically targets single enemies within range, while a third button activates a limited stock of "smart bombs" to clear the screen and get out of tight spots.